co360/html-starter/readme.md

 open http://localhost:8000/
 ```

-If you want the web server to serve parent root directory, you may try this:
+If you want the web server to serve parent root directory (eg:
+like the WebStorm would do), then you may try this:
 ```
 cd html-starter
 python3 -m http.server -b localhost -d ".."